willegan/getvero.github.io/_articles/using-zapier-and-vero.md

 Every action of the Vero Zapier plugin requires that you provide at least a unique customer ID.
 Some also allow you to provide an email.

 **Note:** the customer's ID must be unique and many Vero customers simply use the customer's email for the ID field.
 These are used to identify and update the customer's profile in Vero.

-The screenshot below shows how these fields map to a profile inside your Vero account:
+Mapping email in Zapier:

 ![{{ site.data.screenshots.zapier.add-customer['title'] }}]({{ site.data.screenshots.zapier.add-customer['image'] }})

+Result in Vero:

 ![{{ site.data.screenshots.vero.customer-properties['title'] }}]({{ site.data.screenshots.vero.customer-properties['image'] }})

 ### Create a customer